icy/pacapt/CONTRIBUTING.md

 ## Testing.
 Writting test cases

-See also `tests/README.md` and https://travis-ci.org/icy/pacapt.
+See also `tests/README.md` and https://github.com/icy/pacapt/actions.

-1. Use `make shellcheck` if you have a network connection, and enough `Perl` packages (`JSON`, `URI::Escape`) on your system;
+1. Use `make shellcheck POSIX` if you have shellcheck and enough `Perl` packages (`JSON`, `URI::Escape`) on your system;
 1. Use `PACAPT_DEBUG=foo` where `foo` is a package manager (`dpkg`, `pacman`, `zypper`, ...) to print what `pacapt` will do.